Sawuare/misk/README.txt

 fun.
 Some programs use features of POSIX or Linux, so GNU/Linux is recommended for using them.

-The programs and libraries in here are
+The programs and libraries in here are:

   ctime - print the local time in the form Www Mmm dd hh:mm:ss yyyy eca-png - write an elementary cellular automaton to a PNG file